 You’re not the only one who feels uncomfortable writing a follow-up email.
-If someone doesn’t reply to our first email, likely, they aren’t interested in receiving another one.
+If someone doesn’t reply to our last email, likely, they aren’t interested in receiving another one.

 In this instance, unfortunately, our instincts often go wrong.
 Few prospects will say yes to the first question, or the second, third, or fourth.

-Continue reading to find out how to send a follow-up email to someone who has not responded to your initial email.
+Continue reading to find out how to send a follow-up email after receiving no response.

 Response rates: Ideal number of follow-ups

 Iko System had a study that saw an 18% response rate for the first email and 13% for the fourth.
 The sixth mail in the sequence received an amazing 27% response rate.

 Yesware had a similar study that saw a 30% response rate for the first email and 14% for the fourth.
 The total number of emails they sent was 10 and the response rate for even the last email was 7%.

 Yesware reports a staggering 70% of email chains to end after one unanswered message.

 It can get worse or better depending on how you view it.
 80% percent of prospects will say “no” four more times before finally saying “yes”.
 However, 92% of people quit after hearing “no” four times.